vuestorefront/magento2/packages/docs/key-concepts/sdk.md

 yarn add @vsf-enterprise/sdk
 ```

 Before initializing the SDK, ensure you have also installed the desired SDK modules for your project.
-For instance, to use the Commercetools module, you'll need to install it as well:
+For instance, to use the Magento 2 module, you'll need to install it as well:

 ```bash
 yarn add @vsf-enterprise/magento-sdk